Church of St. Nicholas in Tolmachi: Misfortune and eventual closure

 It was around this time that the church's parish was hit with tragedy twice over.
 Firstly, during the time of the chapel's construction, the 1770–1772 Russian plague had caused much destruction in its wake.
 Secondly, during the French invasion of Russia much of the surrounding buildings were destroyed in a fire as Moscow was razed.
 Though the Church of St. Nicholas itself survived in principle, this was not without cost.
 The priest at the time, John Andreev, was killed by the invading French forces while trying to protect it.

 With the permission of metropolitan bishop Philaret of Moscow, a new bell tower was added in 1834 along with a reconstructed refectory.
 In the prior year, the old bell tower had proven to be deficient after more than 150 years of use, so Philaret approved the request by the parish to install the new one as well as begin general reconstruction on the main building so long as the main church remain "in an ancient dispensation".
 For this task, the services of the premier architect F. M. Shestakov, who helped to build the Greater Church of the Ascension, were successfully sought.
 When the new bell tower and refectory were completed, Philaret delivered a sermon to consecrate the Church of St. Nicholas.
 Though they would not last, the walls at this time were lined with artificial marble, but due to persistent staining they had to be covered up with wall paintings.

 The general reconstruction of the church would last more than 20 years until October 1858.

 Several years after the Russian Revolution, the church was in a poor state of affairs under the Soviet rule.
 Following the death of the former rector of the church, Elder Alexy Zosimovsky, the church closed down in the Easter of 1929.
 It was soon transferred to the Tretyakov Gallery which used the church as a storehouse and let it come under disrepair.
 The top of the bell tower became broken, and bells separated into pieces.
 By the time the gallery began major restoration work on the church in 1983, the temple had remained empty for over 50 years.
 Yet by the turn of the decade, the bell tower was able to be fully restored.

 Reopening

 It was not until 1993 that the temple was reopened for worship after an arrangement was made between the Russian Orthodox Church and the state gallery.

-In September 1996, the church's restored main altar was sanctified by the Patriarch of Moscow and all Rus' Alexy II.
+In September 1996, the church's restored main altar was sanctified by Patriarch Alexy II of Moscow.
 A year later, restorations for the building were completed, and it became an active house church almost exactly 300 years after it was first constituted in stone.
 Security improvements to store and display art were added during this process, and an underground passageway was additionally made to connect it to the State Tretyakov Gallery.